ROCm/HIP/docs/understand/programming_model.rst

 .. _cdna2_gcd:

 .. figure:: ../data/understand/programming_model/cdna2_gcd.png
-  :alt: Block diagram showing four "Compute Engine"s each with 28 "CU"s
+  :alt: Block diagram showing four Compute Engines each with 28 Compute Units
-        (Compute Unit) inside.
-These four Compute Engines share one block of "L2 Cache and Controllers".
-Around them are four "Memory Controller"s, each having a "Memory Phy" block next to them.
-To the top and bottom of all these are eight blocks of "Infinity Fabric Link" with one of the eight reading "Infinity Fabric or PCIe".
-Two sole "VCN" blocks sit in top corners.
-At the very bottom spans a colored section reading "Infinity Fabric" along with its logo.
+        inside.
+These four Compute Engines share one block of L2 Cache.
+Around them are four Memory Controllers.
+To the top and bottom of all these are eight blocks of Infinity Fabric Links.
+Two Video Core Next blocks sit in the top corners.
+At the very bottom spans a colored section reading Infinity Fabric.

   Block Diagram of a CDNA2 Graphics Compute Die.